weijiekoh/clientside/docs/src/overview.md

-arithmetic](https://www.zprize.io/blog/announcing-zprize-results), as well as speeding up the [multi-scalar multiplication algorithm](https://www.zprize.io/blog/announcing-the-2023-zprize-winners) in the browser using technologies such as WASM and WebGPU.
+arithmetic](https://www.zprize.io/blog/announcing-zprize-results), as well as speeding up the [multi-scalar multiplication algorithm](https://www.zprize.io/blog/announcing-the-2023-zprize-winners) in the browser using technologies such as WASM and [WebGPU](https://en.wikipedia.org/wiki/WebGPU).
 All of this work has been open-sourced, and anyone can adopt these optimisations.

-Yet, there are still some gaps: some techniques are not fully documented, and engineers need to look up various academic papers and dissect complicated code in order to understand how they work.
+Yet, there are still some gaps: some techniques are not fully documented, and engineers need to look up various academic papers and dissect complicated codebases in order to understand how they work.
 Furthermore, while benchmarks of the contest submissions were performed by the ZPrize judges, benchmarks of individual techniques, such as different ways to perform Montgomery multiplication, have not yet been done.